 Another awesome drift dive can be found at the Golden Passage which is filled with turtles, sharks, big jacks, lionfish, and scorpionfish.
 It offers an amazing underwater landscape teeming with life.

 Shaped like a cauldron (hence the name), this dive site takes you through passages, over ridges and into sandy cauldrons.
 Our dive group spotted black and white tipped sharks, scorpionfish, giant sweetlips, trevally, and a moray eel, along with chevron barracuda, midnight snapper, and of course plenty of hawksbill turtles to name but a few!

 You don’t have to dive too deep at Tatawa Besar to spot its vast array of marine life.
 We managed to get a glimpse of white and black tip sharks, hawksbill turtles, crocodile fish, scorpion fish, cuttlefish and more!

 Other Things To do in Komodo National Park

 Trekking with Komodo Dragons

-I use the term “trekking” very loosely here, because although there are some longer treks available on Rinca Island, we only did a 30 min leisurely walk around the main area of the island… and even that seemed almost unnecessary.
+Our Komodo tour wasn’t over just yet!
+Dive Komodo arranged for their day boat to pick us up at Tatawa Besar and take us to Rinca Island for Komodo Dragon “trekking”.
+The term “trekking” is used very loosely here because although there are some longer treks available on Rinca Island, we only did a 30 min leisurely walk around the main area of the island… and even that seemed almost unnecessary.